573/fretboard/docs/report.md

 The best part of D, for me, is the wide variety of language features given to me to solve a problem.
 This makes me more flexible as a programmer because I don't need to redefine the problem to please the language.

 The worst part of D, for me, is the verbosity of unit tests.
 Unlike go, a unit test isn't as simple as `go test`.
 I need to encapsulate some asserts in a `unittest` bracket, then run `dmd -unittest source.d` which runs the test.
 Also an annoyance was that when the test is finished, the program's main starts running.
 I felt like go did a better job with it's test suite.

+## Swift
+Me and swift have been in an on and off relationship for some time.
+I love the language in the beginning, I then write an app, the app becomes more complicated than I thought, then I give up the language.
+This time I decided to finally finish my first app.

+The best part about swift, for me, is the syntax along with the bundled repl that makes development almost script-like.
+The language is very consistent and easy on the eyes.

+The worst part about swift is how many changes the language undergoes.
+If I'm stuck on a problem, I would research the solution only to find out that the solution is outdated.
+This was frustrating to me, but not a game breaker because usually the documentation was more than enough.